bbtsws/ts/section-3-adding-two-numbers/README.md

 But we are not allowed to use `+`, `-`, `*`, `/`, `**`, `<<`, or `>>`.

-## Numbers Universe

-Previously, we defined numbers as ```"zero" | { "prev": number }```.
-Now, each number will have its own unique type.
-So, one, two, three, four, etc will have have its own unique type.

 ### What's the point?
 * This is not useful in itself
 * It's useful for understanding TS